Deepa-gudiya/data_analytics_with_python/project_4/README.md

 This makes scatter plots extremely valuable in predictive modeling and business analysis.

-🟠 2️⃣ Pie Chart – Proportional Representation
+ 2️⃣ Pie Chart – Proportional Representatio
-📖 Concept

-A Pie Chart visualizes categorical data as portions of a whole.
+-A Pie Chart visualizes categorical data as portions of a whole.

 Each slice represents a percentage share of the total dataset.